 |LEARNERS AND MANAGERS WILL BELIEVE IT IS NOT IMPORTANT|

-Training initiatives that originate from business strategy become a priority for everyone in the organisation.
-These initiatives capture and hold the attention of executives, managers and the learning audience.
+Training initiatives that originate from business strategy become a priority for everyone in the organization.
+These initiatives capture and hold the attention of executives, managers, and the learning audience.
 A powerful link to business strategy helps learners and managers understand the importance of the initiative.
-If the link is missing, business as usual takes over and executive attention wanes, managers manage the way they already manage and learners have little motivation to try new behaviours.
+If the link is missing, business as usual takes over and executive attention wanes, managers manage the way they already manage, and learners have little motivation to try new behaviors.